FavoriteLoadingAdd to My Ireland | My Ireland

 Why are Walls common only in Parts of Ireland?

 In these areas they are only found as walls around houses or at the boundaries of estates, where their function is largely aesthetic and the stone used brought from local, or sometimes even distant, quarries.
-These ones tend to be ‘prettier’.
+These ones tend to be ‘prettier’ and more stable and to use mortar of some kind.

 Famine Walls

-In the Burren in Co Clare people often comment on long stone walls which run from the bottom to the top of a mountain and appear to divide nothing from nothing!
+In the Burren in Co Clare people often comment on long stone walls which run from the bottom to the stony top of a mountain and appear to divide nothing from nothing.

 They are known as ‘famine walls’ and were created by men employed on Work Schemes – usually run by church groups or by landlords – whose main purpose was to create employment for and provide income to the impoverished, often starving, local communities at the time of the potato famine.

-The walls do indeed divide nothing much from nothing much – but their purpose, aside from income provision, was to clear the land of stones, the wall just being a place to put them more than anything else.
+The walls do indeed divide nothing much from nothing much.
+Their purpose, aside from income provision, was to clear the land of stones, the wall just nothing more than a place to put them.
+In fact clearing these mountains of stone would be impossible, as is clear from the image above, so it was a thankless task.

 The Great Wall of Mourne